 The history of the United Arab Emirates (UAE) rarely goes beyond its rapid rise from desert to decadence since its inception in 1971.
-But little do people know that one of its Emirates, Ras Al Khaimah is rich in cultural history – a part of the Arabian Gulf that has been home to settlers for over 7,000 years.
+But little do people know that one of its Emirates, Ras Al Khaimah, is rich in cultural history – a part of the Arabian Gulf that has been home to settlers for over 7,000 years.

-Archaeological excavations have uncovered pottery from as early as 5000BC and remains of burial sites and tombs from later civilisations.
-Small, unmarked and relatively unknown, it was only when my driver pointed out a few small fenced-off sites as we drove by that I knew of their existence.
+Archaeological excavations have uncovered pottery from as early as 5000 BC alongside the remains of burial sites and tombs from later civilisations.
+Small, unmarked and relatively unknown, it was only when my driver pointed out a few remote fenced-off areas as we drove by that I knew of their existence.

-However, two dominant and accessible historical sites – ‘Sheba’s Palace’ and Dhayah Fort – remain as portals to the ancient settler and trading history of Ras Al Khaimah that allowed it to flourish.
+However, two dominant and accessible historical sites – ‘Sheba’s Palace’ and Dhayah Fort – remain portals to the ancient settler and trading history of Ras Al Khaimah that allowed it to flourish.

-16th Century Dhayah Fort – Days of Fortification
+16th Century Dhayah Fort – Days of Fortification in Ras Al Khaimah

 A dusty tourism information sign has been erected, waiting for eager eyes and historical enthusiast hearts, yet it still feels like it has only just been uncovered.
 It is said that thousands of people visit Dhayah Fort every year, but there was no crowd here scrambling for a view.

 Dhayah Fort required only a short meander up its winding, giant stone staircase, where we could walk between its two towers and even scramble up the precarious wooden ladder to gaze from its roof.

 Welcoming a new day from atop the crumbling ruins of ‘Sheba’s Palace’ in Ras Al Khaimah is a real adventure, especially as the climb requires a little energy on an unmarked path.
-First, you have to locate it, since its base is tucked away in the tiny and mostly desolate village called Shamal.
+First, you have to locate it since its base is tucked away in the tiny and mostly desolate village called Shamal.

 It started with a staircase of craggy steps covered in foliage and loose stones that made it appear as if no one has taken this journey for quite some time.
-Slowly, the sun started to rise as we then scrambled up the small rocky incline that lead up to the very top of this historical mound.
+Slowly, the sun started to rise as we then scrambled up the small rocky incline that leads up to the very top of this historical mound.

 Sheba’s Palace is the affectionate English name granted to what is known to locals as Qasr Al Zabba (The Palace of Zenobia).
-It’s still widely debated if it was built thousand of years BC for the Arabian Queen of Sheba, centuries ago for the Roman Queen Zenobia, or built during one of the later occupations just few hundred years ago.
+It’s still widely debated if it was built thousands of years BC for the Arabian Queen of Sheba, centuries ago for the Roman Queen Zenobia, or built during one of the later occupations just a few hundred years ago.

-- How to get to Ras Al Khaimah: With prices starting from justfrom £385pp economy and £1,185pp business class, including Royal Brunei flights from London Heathrow to Dubai (including a transfer to Ras Al Khaimah), and a five-star hotel, packages are currently the best value for money.
+- How to get to Ras Al Khaimah: With prices starting from just £385pp economy and £1,185pp business class, including Royal Brunei flights from London Heathrow to Dubai (including a transfer to Ras Al Khaimah), and a five-star hotel, packages are currently the best value for money.